Camelot Unchained isn’t in the dark ages anymore after raising $7.5 million

 He left EA in 2009, and started the new company, City State Entertainment, in 2011.
 By 2013, he had figured out what he wanted to do.
 His City State Entertainment raised $4.5 million in a Kickstarter crowdfunding campaign, and his team went to work on Camelot Unchained.

-The Kickstarter funds ran out, as the game became a lot more ambitious.
+The Kickstarter funds ran out as the game became a lot more ambitious.
 Jacobs put $5 million more into the project, and now he has raised $7.5 million from minority investors that include the principals of GF Capital Management & Advisors, a New York City-based private equity firm.
 The investors are the same ones that backed Mythic Entertainment many years ago.

 “We’re creating a game and engine that allow truly massive numbers of people to all interact together in a shared space, changing their world in meaningful and dynamic ways,” added Andrew Meggs, chief technical officer at City State Entertainment.
 “The most exciting part is seeing what they’ll do with that world.”

 The company is based in Fairfax, Virginia, with a big office in Seattle.
 Jacobs was the lead designer and founder at Mythic, which made both Dark Age of Camelot and Warhammer Online.
-Meggs was lead engineer on Warhammer Online, and he also worked as a senior engineer on Bethesda Game Studios big hit Elder Scrolls V: Skyrim.
+Meggs was lead engineer on Warhammer Online, and he also worked as a senior engineer on Bethesda Game Studios big hit The Elder Scrolls V: Skyrim.

 The studio has 28 people.
-Interestingly, Jacobs said the game will not be a free-to-play title, as many MMOs have become.
+Interestingly, Jacobs said the game will not be free-to-play, as many MMOs have become.
 Rather, City State Entertainment will charge a subscription fee.

-“We are going for a niche market and we are not trying to be World of Warcraft,” Jacobs said.
+“We are going for a niche market, and we are not trying to be World of Warcraft,” Jacobs said.
 “We are not Final Fantasy.
 I think people will pay for what they want.
 We don’t need to do free-to-play.
 There’s more than enough interest to support this small studio.”

 The game will have three realms, and each realm will fight the other.
 But Jacobs said he does not consider the game to be a spiritual successor to Dark Age of Camelot.